Azure/azure-functions-openapi-extension/docs/openapi-core.md

 * `BodyType`: defines the type of the response payload.
 * `Summary`: is the summary of the response.
 * `Description`: is the description of the response.
+* `Deprecated`: indicates whether the response body is deprecated or not.
+Default is `false`.
+If this is set to `true`, this response body won't be showing up the UI and Open API document.

 ### `OpenApiResponseWithoutBodyAttribute` ###